fguillen/LogBook/README.md

     my_model.log_book_mute = true
     my_model.save! # No LogBook::Event will be generated

+If you want to _mute_ LogBook globally:

+    LogBook.mute = true
+    my_model.save! # No LogBook::Event will be generated

 If you want to _ignore_ some fields from the changes Event:

     class MyModel < ActiveRecord::Base